What to Do When Your Customer Dies

-New account representatives, personal bankers, customer service representatives, lenders, and loan operations personnel.
+New account representatives, personal bankers, customer service representatives, lenders and loan operations personnel.

-Terri D. Thomas, JD is the director of the Kansas Bankers Association Legal Department, which specializes in providing compliance and legal assistance to Kansas banks.
+Terri D. Thomas, JD is the Director of the Kansas Bankers Association Legal Department, which specializes in providing compliance and legal assistance to Kansas banks.

 Terri has worked with financial institutions for over thirty-nine years in various capacities.
 Most notably, she served for fourteen years as in-house legal counsel and trust officer for Bank of America and its Kansas predecessors.
 She has also served as a trust department manager and branch manager.

 Receiving her Bachelor of Arts degree from Kansas State University in 1985, Terri continued her education at Washburn University School of Law and obtained her Juris Doctor in 1988.
-She has served as an Adjunct Professor at Washburn University School of Law in Topeka, Kan., and the University of Kansas School of Law in Lawrence, Kan., and is a frequent seminar presenter for financial associations in the Midwest.
+She has served as an Adjunct Professor at Washburn University School of Law in Topeka, Kansas and the University of Kansas School of Law in Lawrence, Kansas, and is a frequent seminar presenter for financial associations in the Midwest.